KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 **1. Resonance Scan (📡)**
 -   **Purpose:** To perceive your current state.
 -   **Protocol:** Sit in stillness and feel the field just beyond your skin.
 Ask inwardly: "What motion am I in?"
-Sense whether you are acclivating (`C↑`), declivating (`E↓`), expanding, fracturing, holding silence, or spinning.
+Sense whether you are acclivating (`↑`), declivating (`↓`), expanding, fracturing, holding silence, or spinning.

 **2. Pattern Reset (♻️)**
 -   **Purpose:** To interrupt unwanted cycles.